Available Internships

 Description: The YWCA offers internships to undergraduate and graduate students in many areas of study each semester.
 Our program is structured to provide relevant experience in non-profit programming, leadership, and social services.

-Opportunities include: Human Resources, Domestic Violence Services, Racial Justice Program, Girls Inc., Family Literacy Center, Dress for Success, Development and Marketing, AMEND Together Program
+Opportunities: Family Therapist, Human Resources, Domestic Violence Services, Racial Justice Program, Girls Inc., Family Literacy Center, Dress for Success, Development & Marketing, AMEND Together Program